 What is a Pork Cottage Roll?

-This cut of meat is boneless pork shoulder butt that has been cured or lightly pickled in a brine.
+This cut of meat is a boneless pork shoulder butt that has been cured or lightly pickled in brine.
 The brine is usually salty, slightly sweet water.
-Usually this cut of meat is super cheap but its oh so tasty!
+It is pretty fatty.
+Usually, this cut of meat is super cheap but it’s oh so tasty!
 There will be netting, and then a sealed plastic around it in most instances.
 It’s kind of like a ham, but not exactly.

 Can I cook Canadian Pork Cottage Roll in an Instant Pot?

 Of course!
 Canadian Pork Cottage Roll is super easy to do in your Instant Pot.
-Hands off and tasty.
-You also can then use the left over water to make a tasty French Canadian Split Pea soup very easily.
-This is a great and easy truly Canadian meal.
-French Canadian Split Pea Soup is super tasty if you’ve never had that.
+Hands-off and delicious.
+You also can then use the leftover broth water to make a tasty French Canadian Split Pea soup very easily.

 What Vegetables go with Cottage Roll?